New Search Bytes — every confirmed Google update & AI-search move on one timeline. Zero noise. Track it →

 Does the page meet the crawler basics?
 Title / meta hygiene, JSON-LD schema, alt text on images, internal linking, canonical + og:type.

-What this LLM page analyser is good for
+What this GEO content checker is good for

-• Migration audits — run the same URL on staging and production to compare the GEO/AEO/SEO scores after a redesign.
+• Migration audits: run the same URL on staging and production to compare the GEO, AEO and SEO scores after a redesign.

-How GEO Agent-Readiness differs from a traditional SEO audit
+How a GEO content audit differs from a traditional SEO audit

 An SEO audit tells you why a page won't rank.
-A GEO page analyser tells you why an LLM won't cite it.
+A GEO content checker tells you why an LLM won't cite it.
 The signals overlap on technical basics (single H1, schema, canonicals), but diverge sharply on content shape: entity density, claim-style headings, liftable first sentences, comparative framing and verifiable proof are where GEO scores diverge from traditional SEO.
-A page can score 90+ on a Lighthouse SEO check and still be invisible inside ChatGPT, Claude, Gemini and Perplexity answers — that gap is what this tool measures.
+A page can score 90+ on a Lighthouse SEO check and still be invisible inside ChatGPT, Claude, Gemini and Perplexity answers, and that gap is what this GEO content audit measures.

 Frequently asked

-FAQs about the GEO Content Analyzer & Agent-Readiness Checker
+FAQs about the GEO Content Checker & Audit Tool

 GEO (Generative Engine Optimization) is the practice of optimising content to be selected, quoted and recommended inside AI answers from ChatGPT, Gemini, Perplexity and Google AI Overviews.
 Traditional SEO optimises for ranking blue links; GEO optimises for being the source the model cites.
 This tool scores both, plus AEO (answer-engine / featured-snippet readiness).

-GEO Agent-Readiness measures how well an AI agent — like ChatGPT’s retrieval pipeline, Perplexity’s source ranker or Google’s AI Overview generator — can extract, attribute and cite a section of your page.
+GEO Agent-Readiness measures how well an AI agent can extract, attribute and cite a section of your page.
+Agents like ChatGPT’s retrieval pipeline, Perplexity’s source ranker and Google’s AI Overview generator all work this way.
 A GEO Agent-Readiness Checker like this one audits each individual section of the page (not just the page as a whole) and reports whether it can be lifted as a citable passage by an LLM.

 It runs 26 deterministic signals across 7 weighted dimensions: Alignment (18%), Substance (22%), Architecture (16%), Style (8%), Framing (14%), Proof (14%) and Technical & Crawl (8%).
 Each signal returns a 0–100 score with a plain-English explanation of what was detected and a fix to apply.
 The composite is your LLM-Ready score; you also get separate GEO, AEO and SEO sub-scores.

 No. Paste-HTML mode runs entirely in your browser.
-URL mode fetches the page through this site’s own server-side proxy purely to bypass CORS — the HTML is analysed in your browser and nothing is stored.
+URL mode fetches the page through this site’s own server-side proxy purely to bypass CORS, and the HTML is analysed in your browser and nothing is stored.

 Some sites block automated fetches or require JavaScript to render.
 If a URL returns empty or blocked, open the page, use View Source, copy the HTML, and switch to PASTE HTML mode for an exact analysis.